kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 The `mnist_pipeline` function defines the pipeline.
 The function includes a number of arguments which are exposed in the Kubeflow Pipelines UI when you create a new run of the pipeline.
-Although you pass these argeuments as strings, the arguments are of type [`kfp.dsl.PipelineParam`](https://github.com/kubeflow/pipelines/blob/master/sdk/python/kfp/dsl/_pipeline_param.py).
+Although you pass these arguments as strings, the arguments are of type [`kfp.dsl.PipelineParam`](https://github.com/kubeflow/pipelines/blob/master/sdk/python/kfp/dsl/_pipeline_param.py).

 ```